-Section 1.
-The Board of Directors hereby adopts the FY 2024-25 Operating Budget.

-Section 2.
-The Board of Directors hereby adopts the FY 2024-25 Capital Budget.
+- Section 1.
+The Board of Directors hereby adopts the FY 2023-24 Operating Budget. - Section 2.
+The Board of Directors hereby adopts the FY 2024-28 Capital Investment Plan. - This resolution shall take effect immediately upon its adoption.
 Section 3.
-The Board of Directors hereby adopts the FY 2025-29 Capital Investment Plan.

-Section 4.
-This resolution shall take effect immediately upon its adoption.

-PASSED AND ADOPTED at a meeting of the Board of Directors of San Diego Community Power held on June 27, 2024.
+PASSED AND ADOPTED at a meeting of the Board of Directors of San Diego Community Power held on June 22, 2023.

-Chair, Board of Directors
+Chair.
+Board of Directors

-•

-San Diego Community Power